Advertisement

 After You Apply

-Once accepted onto the waiting list, keep your contact information updated with the PHA.
+Once accepted onto the waiting list at Kent County Mental Health Center, keep your contact information updated.
 Most housing authorities will remove applicants who cannot be reached.
-Wait times vary from 6 months to over 5 years depending on demand.
+Kent County Mental Health Center manages approximately 75 assisted housing units (75 Section 8), and wait times depend on turnover and demand in Warwick.
 You will be notified when your name reaches the top of the list for eligibility verification.

-Programs Offered at Kent County Mental Health Center
+Programs at Kent County Mental Health Center

-HCV Housing Choice Voucher (Section 8)
+HCV Housing Choice Voucher (Section 8) open

-The Housing Choice Voucher program provides rental assistance that allows you to choose any privately-owned rental unit that meets program requirements.
-You pay approximately 30% of your adjusted monthly income toward rent, and the voucher covers the remainder up to the Fair Market Rent for your area.
-Vouchers are portable, meaning you can take them with you if you move to a different city or state.
+The Housing Choice Voucher program at Kent County Mental Health Center provides rental assistance that allows you to choose any privately-owned rental unit that meets program requirements.
+You pay approximately 30% of your adjusted monthly income toward rent, and the voucher covers the remainder up to the Fair Market Rent for Warwick.
+This program serves approximately 75 households.
+Vouchers are portable — you can take them with you if you move to a different city or state.

-Public Housing Public Housing
+Public Housing Public Housing closed

-Public Housing units are owned and operated directly by the housing authority.
+Public Housing units at Kent County Mental Health Center are owned and operated directly by the housing authority.
 Rent is set at 30% of your adjusted monthly income.
-Units range from apartments to townhomes and are maintained by the PHA.
 You may request a transfer to other Public Housing developments but cannot use this benefit at private rental properties.

 Frequently Asked Questions